MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 - [online](https://github.com/azure/alwayson-foundational-online)

-  The workload does not require direct connectivity to other company resources.
-The pipeline deploys the application Azure Subscription security and compliance guardrails and has no network connectivity requirements.The application is accessed over a public endpoint and does not require private network connectivity to a surrounding organizational technical estate.
+  The application is accessed over a public endpoint and doesn't require private network connectivity to a surrounding organizational technical estate.
+The pipeline deploys the application Azure Subscription security and compliance guardrails and has no network connectivity requirements.

 - [connected](https://github.com/azure/alwayson-foundational-connected)

   The workload needs connectivity to other company resources.
-The pipeline deploys the application Azure Subscription security and compliance guardrails and takes a dependency on pre-provided Virtual Networks for connectivity to other company resources (usually achieved through a hub-and-spoke model via peering).
-This use case is intended for private scenarios that require integration with an organizational technical estate for either public-facing or internal-facing workloads.
+The pipeline deploys the application Azure Subscription security and compliance guardrails and takes a dependency on pre-provided Virtual Networks for connectivity to other company resources.
+This is usually achieved through a hub-and-spoke model through peering.
+This use case is intended for scenarios that require integration with an organizational technical estate for either public-facing or internal-facing workloads.

 ## Next step